imbhargav5/fetch-unless-cached/README.md

    - A wrapper on top isomorphic-fetch
    - When data is fetched, it's stored in localStorage with an expire timer
-   - When data is reqeusted, it checks in the storage and only fetches if needed, otherwise it resolves the cached data
+   - When data is reqeusted, it checks in the storage and only fetches if needed, otherwise it resolves the cached data.
+However, the api is call is made when the browser is idle and the timer is udpated.

 ## Installation